 Skip to Content

-The Best Free Things to Do in Northern California with Kids (2023)
+The Best Free Things to Do in Northern California with Kids (2024)

-Whether you like the mountains, the coast, majestic forests, or beautiful wildfile, there is so much to do in Northern california.
+Whether you like the mountains, the coast, majestic forests, or beautiful wildlife, there is so much to do in Northern california.
 And if you’re traveling with the family, we have compiled the best free things to do with kids on your California adventure!

 There are so many things to do and see in Northern California.
 However, travel in California, can be a little on the pricey side.